FallenDev/Arbiter/README.md

 ## Contributing 👨🏻‍💻

-I welcome contributions to this project!
+Contributions are welcomed for this project!
 Please open an issue or pull request if you have any suggestions, fixes, or improvements.

 I personally use JetBrains Rider for development, but any editor should work as long as you install the appropriate Avalonia plugins.